Home Loans

 4. Mixed-Use Properties: Buildings with both residential and commercial units, such as apartments with ground-floor shops.

-5. Vacation Properties: These are properties leased out for short-term stays, catering primarily to travelers seeking leisure accommodations.
+5. Vacation Properties: These are properties leased out for short-term stays, catering primarily to travellers seeking leisure accommodations.
 Examples include beach houses, mountain cabins, and condominiums in popular tourist destinations.

 The type of property determines the landlord’s responsibilities, rent structure, and legal obligations.